mojaloop/contrib-pisp-demo-svc/docs/design/mojaloop_integration.md

 [Mojaloop Specifications](https://docs.mojaloop.io/mojaloop-specification/).

-PISP has to register its certificate manually, by telling the operator of Mojaloop the PISP's public key and have it digitally signed by the centrallized CA.
+PISP has to register its certificate manually, by telling the operator of Mojaloop the PISP's public key and getting the certificate digitally signed by the centralized CA.

 ## URL Registration